 Printable cycle routes around Amsterdam – not standard tourist routes, but cross-sections of the urban region.

 Listed by length, shortest and easiest routes first.
 There are no GPS files, because as yet there is no platform to upload combined route and description.
-The description matters: unlike most cycle routes, these routes have a political, social, and urban perspective.
+The description matters: unlike most cycle routes, these have a political, social, and urban perspective.
 All the regional routes have rural sections, but especially routes 4, 8, 9, and 10.
 For urban planning and urban design, try routes 5 and 8, and for dikes and historical land reclamation, routes 2, 8, and 9.

 Amsterdam Cycle Route 6: western cross-section of the city